Skip to content

 Orphaned Pages (Pages With Zero Internal Links Post-Migration)

 An orphaned page is any page that exists in your sitemap or is otherwise accessible by URL but receives no internal links from other pages on your site.
-Googlebot discovers pages primarily by following links — if no page on your site links to a given URL, the only way Google finds it is through the sitemap.
+Googlebot discovers pages primarily by following links.
+If no page on your site links to a given URL, the only way Google finds it is through the sitemap.
 Pages discovered only via sitemap are crawled less frequently and ranked less aggressively than pages that are part of an interconnected link structure.

 Orphaned pages are created during migrations in several ways.
 Navigation menus get rebuilt and items get dropped.
 Category and tag pages that previously auto-linked to posts may not have equivalents in the new CMS.
 Footer links get redesigned out.
 Sidebar widgets that linked to related posts disappear.
 The result is a set of pages that were well-integrated in the old site and now exist in isolation.